dscnsec/Coding-Arts/Group-1/README.md

-# Group-1 will make a Pull Request in this folder only
+# Group-1 will make all their Pull Request in this folder only